-Distance Zones are assigned within the VSA as required by Stipulation 24(b)(1).
+Distance Zones are assigned within the VSA as required by Article 10.
 Currently, Distance Zones of 0.5 miles, 2 miles, and 5 miles are proposed.
-The towns within the VSA along with population estimates sourced from the U.S. Census Bureau, 2015-2019 American Community Survey 5-Year Estimates are provided below in Table 24-1:
+The towns within the VSA along with population estimates sourced from The U.S. Census Bureau, 2015-2019 American Community Survey 5-Year Estimates are provided below in Table 1: